 He Let Go Too

 What I’m about to share with you is personal.
-This is a complicated post to write precisely because this is the hardest thing I’ve ever done, or ever expect to do in my life.
+This is a complicated post to write precisely because this is the hardest thing I’ve ever done, or ever expect to do, in my life.
 While I’m sharing the experience, I’m not going to dissect what I did.
 It would take away from what happened.
-It has been a 3K-plus word project and as I type this I think why not just type three words and leave it at that.
-While that would make reading rapid, it won’t get the facts across.
-So, brew up your favorite drink hot, or cold, and happy reading.
+It has been a 3K-plus word project, and as I type this, I think, Why not just type three words and leave it at that?
+While that would make for rapid reading, it wouldn’t get the facts across.
+So, brew up your favorite drink, hot or cold, and happy reading.
 I don’t know what the final word count will be.

 The longer we dated, and by the time we married four years later, I was only too aware that I was involved with a man who could take his own life.
 It scared me.
 Bipolar disorder is a killer.
 It is estimated that 30% of those diagnosed with bipolar disorder will attempt to take their own lives.
 I now get why.
 I had become involved with someone at high risk.

 The only way to make a high-risk situation work within a relationship is to develop solid communication whereby both parties are committed to honesty.
 It isn’t easy work.
 Marriage, at best, is hard, and this only threw a wrench into the mix.
 We had resolved early on in our relationship to talk things out even if it took days to work it out.
 We both valued the hard work of making things work.